nginxinc/ansible-role-nginx/CONTRIBUTING.md

 ### Open a Pull Request

-*   Fork the repo, create a branch, submit a PR when your changes are tested and ready for review
+*   Fork the repo, create a branch, submit a PR when your changes are tested (ideally using Molecule) and ready for review
 *   Fill in [our pull request template](https://github.com/nginxinc/ansible-role-nginx/blob/master/.github/PULL_REQUEST_TEMPLATE.md)

 Note: if you’d like to implement a new feature, please consider creating a feature request issue first to start a discussion about the feature.